asangvnit/sysprog-workshop/Docker.md

 ## Docker Architecture

+Docker desktop contains all the basic components to create and run docker images.
+It supports CLI as well as GUI interface.
+Following diagram shows the basic components:

 <div align="center">
   <img src="images/docker-architecture.png" alt="architecture" width="400">
 </div>

+`Docker engine` is a background service and that runs on the *host* and runs and manages both the containers and images.

 ## Getting Started
 - Easiest way to use one of existing image on [docker hub](https://hub.docker.com/) as a base image.
 Thousands of useful base images exist for things like Apache Web Server, MySql Database Server and many more.